Carrollton, Georgia: Culture

 Carrollton's downtown area is named Adamson Square after Congressman William C. Adamson.
-Local restaurants include the Corner Cafe, The Alley Cat, Plates on the Square (the upstairs bar is known as Uncorked at Plates), and Gallery Row Coffee Shop; all are within walking distance of one another.
-The Alley Cat and Uncorked at Plates frequently schedule bands and other events.
-Adamson Square is the host to many of Carrollton's events, such as the annual Mayfest which takes place in the first week of May.
-Another shop located on Adamson Square is Horton's Books & Gifts, certified as the oldest bookstore in Georgia by the American Booksellers Association.
-Founded in 1892, it is Carrollton and Carroll County's oldest business and is still in its original location.
+The area is the host to many of Carrollton's events, such as the annual Mayfest which takes place in the first week of May.
 Right off the Square is the Carrollton Center for the Arts, the site of Carrollton Festival of the Arts, an arts and crafts festival held in October.
-Downtown on Adamson Square is the Irish Bred Pub, which first opened its doors in May 2006.

 In 2012 The AMP at Adamson Square debuted; this outdoor covered amphitheater can seat 800–1,000 people and shows a variety of free music and movie performances.
 Carrollton is well known for its diverse live music tradition.
-Many restaurants offer live music performances as well as Sutton's Back Room and the Lowell Opry House where staged concerts are held.
+Many restaurants offer live music performances as well the Lowell Opry House where staged concerts are held.

 One block south of the Square is the Southeastern Quilt & Textile Museum, which opened in September 2012.
-Exhibits have featured traditional and contemporary quilts by both solo artists and various regional guilds, and a partnership with the Center for Public History at the University of West Georgia has enabled the museum to exhibit highlights of the history of the local textile industry.
+Exhibits have featured traditional and contemporary quilts by both solo artists and various regional guilds, and a partnership with the Center for Public History at the University of West Georgia has enabled the museum to exhibit highlights of the history of the local textile industry..

-In the Industrial part of town off of Columbia drive near Southwire is Printer's Ale Manufacturing Company.
-Established in 2017 this is Carrollton's only Brewery and Taproom.
-Many, if not all of downtown Carrollton carries the local craft beer.

 Carrollton has about 100 places of worship.
 The Sacred Harp Publishing Company, a non-profit organization supporting Sacred Harp singing, publishes the most widely used edition of the Sacred Harp songbook.
 Carrollton is the birthplace of Baptist pastor Jerry Vines.
 It is also the home of a small denomination: the National Association of Wesleyan Evangelicals.

+Carrollton is home to a vibrant local radio scene, anchored by Gradick Communications, locally and independently owned.
+The stations include B92.1 Country (WBTR), playing today's country hits; WKNG King Country 93.7 FM, offering a mix of traditional and contemporary country music; Great Classics 98.9 (WWGA), featuring oldies from the '70s through early 2000s; and Kiss 102.7 WCKS, a top adult contemporary station with a playlist spanning the 1980s to today; WLBB 1330 AM, which provides local news, talk, and community programming; and Rejoice 89.1 FM (WKNG FM), offering uplifting Contemporary Christian.
+These stations are a key source of news, entertainment, and community information for Carrollton and the surrounding areas.